 The Colgate Comedy Hour.
 Though sometimes the performers would build one and then knock it down again, just for fun.

 The characters on The Basil Brush Show probably never went an episode with the fourth wall intact.
-They would frequently pick up a copy of the script and read ahead, and on one memorable occasion total disaster was averted by the appearance of a director rushing in to explain to the marauding pirates that they'd wandered onto the wrong set.
+They would frequently pick up a copy of the script and read ahead, get to places quickly by cutting across the set, and on one memorable occasion total disaster was averted by the appearance of a director rushing in to explain to the marauding pirates that they'd wandered onto the wrong set.
+Another incident involved the camera man quitting after the cast gets cream on the lens, only for the guest star of the week to offer to operate the equipment.

 "Weird Al" Yankovic's "This Song's Just Six Words Long" consists of the songwriter proclaiming he can't think of anything to write about, so he'll just keep repeating the same phrase.